 - Click: Start exam prechecks, at the bottom of the page.

 - Allow Proctorio to access your camera, mic, and screen.

 - Click: Next at the bottom of the screen once the prechecks are completed

-- Respond to request to show ID to the camera.
+- Respond to the request to show ID to the camera.

-- Click: Next for the site to conduct a webcam image test and scanning of the room for a compromised situation; your room must be well lit to move forward
+- Click: Next for the site to conduct a webcam image test and scanning of the room for a compromised situation; your room must be well-lit in order to move forward

 - Click: I understand (after reading the text)